Home Holiday Decoration 101

 Candles are one of the easiest ways to create an inviting atmosphere, and they don't have to be expensive.
 Use simple pillar candles or tea lights, which are inexpensive and come in a variety of shapes and sizes.
 Group them together in the center of your table for a cozy, intimate effect.

-If you want to add a little extra flair, consider using candle holders you already have at home.
+If you want to add a little extra flair, consider using glass candle holders you already have at home.
 You can even decorate simple glass candle holders with twine, ribbons, or glitter for a seasonal touch.

 4. Incorporate Natural Elements